diezcami/arctic-fox-theme/_posts/2023-03-06-client-cert-auth.md

 openssl pkcs12 -export -out cert.p12 -in cloudflare.pem -inkey cloudflare.key
 ```

-Then, taking inspiration from [Cloudflare's 'Client certificates Configure your Mobile app or IoT Device`](https://developers.cloudflare.com/ssl/client-certificates/configure-your-mobile-app-or-iot-device/) and a great [Swift example project by @MarcoEidinger](https://github.com/MarcoEidinger/ClientCertificateSwiftDemo) I embedded the certificate into [this apple watch app](https://github.com/joshspicer/jarvis-apple-watch).
+Then, taking inspiration from [Cloudflare's 'Client certificates Configure your Mobile app or IoT Device'](https://developers.cloudflare.com/ssl/client-certificates/configure-your-mobile-app-or-iot-device/) and a great [Swift example project by @MarcoEidinger](https://github.com/MarcoEidinger/ClientCertificateSwiftDemo), I embedded the certificate into [this Apple Watch app](https://github.com/joshspicer/jarvis-apple-watch).
 The interesting bits are:

 Reading in the certificate name (bundled into the application) and the password.
-These are exposded  as an extension to `Bundle` [**(src)**](https://github.com/joshspicer/jarvis-apple-watch/blob/main/Jarvis%20WatchKit%20Extension/UserCertificate.swift#L16-L35).
+These are exposed as an extension to `Bundle` [**(src)**](https://github.com/joshspicer/jarvis-apple-watch/blob/main/Jarvis%20WatchKit%20Extension/UserCertificate.swift#L16-L35).

 ```swift
 extension Bundle {